matrix8967/text-mainframe-computer-mirror/_posts/2020-11-16-Fall-of-House-of-Mac.md

 (⌐■_■)
 ```

-All I can do with the time I have is work to make things better for people I love.
+All I can do with the time I have is work hard to make things better for people I love.

 Nobody said the good fight would be easy.